 Positive answer

-Frequent recurrences suggest a structural problem, making surgery a reasonable option to discuss.
+Frequent recurrences point to a structural issue, making surgery a logical topic for discussion.

 Negative answer